woojak/retropie-lightwebmenager/README.md

 - **config.cfg**
   A configuration file that stores persistent settings, including:
-  - Admin credentials (login and password)
+  - Admin credentials like login: admin and password: admin (recomendet to change)
-  - Secret key
+  - Secret key (recomendet to change)
   - Port number
   - Monitoring refresh interval
-  - NVMe sensor selection and display setting
+  - NVMe sensor selection and display setting if mvme is present.

 - **web_panel.service**
   A systemd service file that runs the Flask application on startup.